Introduction: What is a Living Trust?

 Because of the public nature of probate, anyone can take a look at your assets and who is in line to receive them.
 It can encourage other heirs or disgruntled family members to contest the will and attract unwanted solicitors.

 On top of that, the costs of probate can rise and must be paid off before the family or other beneficiaries of the will can receive anything.
 Any land owned in another state could mean multiple probates done according to that state’s laws.
+A Michigan estate planning attorney can help you resolve issues with your estate to avoid probate.

 Living Trust vs. Living Will vs. Joint Ownership